CRANIAL NERVE V

 - MRI: Atrophy of mid-cervical spinal cord

-- Electrophysiology: Sensory-Motor neuronopathy
+- Electrophysiology: Sensory-Motor Neuronopathy

-- SNAPs: Reduced in arms
+- SNAPs: Reduced amplitudes in arms more than legs

 - F-wave latencies: Prolonged

-- EMG: Trunk, proximal & distal denervation
+- Distributiontion: Trunk, proximal & distal

 - Pathology